Canadian Payments Modernisation: Taking on New Fraud Threats

 There are three main parts to payments modernisation, with ISO20022 underpinning all of these: a replacement for the Large Value Transfer System (LVTS), called Lynx, which will provide Real Time Gross Settlement (RTGS); updates to the existing clearing and settlement system (ACSS) along with a replacement system, Settlement Optimization Engine (SOE); and a brand-new payment rail, for now called Real Time Rail* (RTR).

 The RTR, where the key fraud issues originate, may have the biggest impact on consumer and business payments and have large impacts for fraud.
 In practical terms, the RTR means that consumers and businesses will have access to real time payments directly from their online or mobile banking service.
 This approach builds on the current E-Transfer service, which in some circumstances can be real time.
-Although E-Transfer currently makes up only 1% of payments, it is extremely fast growing, as it grew at average annual rate c45% volume & value over the last 5 years, according to the 2018 Payments Canada Trends Report.
+Although E-Transfer currently makes up only 1% of payments, it is extremely fast growing, as it grew at a 55 percent rate in April to August 2020, in comparison to 2019, with £66 million in August alone, according to the 2020 Payments Canada Trends Report.

 Embedded within the RTR will be the ability to provide alias/proxy services, allowing payments to be made without account details, perhaps with just a phone number or an e-mail address.
 RTR payments will be irrevocable payments, unlike Electronic Funds Transfers (EFTs) that make up the bulk of online payments, offering benefits to both sending and receiving parties.What will this mean for Canadian Banks?